Tibetan Altars

 How should I arrange offerings on the altar?

 If you have the space, place the offerings a little lower than the objects of refuge on your altar.
-When you awaken in the morning, it is customary to wash at least your face before approaching the altar—this is a sign of respect for the object represented there.
+When you awaken in the morning, it is customary to wash at least your face before approaching the Tibetan Buddhist altar—this is a sign of respect for the object represented there.

 To offer water on your altar, you should have a minimum of seven bowls.
 Start with fresh water every day.
 The bowls should be clean.
 Pour a little water into each bowl before placing it on the altar.
 Place the bowls in a straight line, close together but not touching.
 The distance between the bowls is traditionally measured by the width of a grain of wheat.
 The bowls should be filled up to the space of a grain’s width from the top—neither too little nor too much.
 Pour water like the shape of a wheat grain—in a thin stream at first, then gradually more, then tapering off at the end.
 Try not to breathe on the offerings.